 Our unit is a 2-speed system to better match the variable load.
 In runs most of the time in low speed mode which allows it to better dehumidfy the air in the summer, which makes the house more comfortable.
 Running longer in low speed is more effective and efficient than running for shorter bursts in high speed.

 The first step is always to build a good shell - well insulated with minimal infiltration.
 The is will reduce the size of the heating and cooling system.
+Here's a link with more details and information.

 Homes that are tightly constructed can significantly reduce air infiltration and reduce the heating and cooling requirements.
 To keep a healthy supply of fresh air in a tight house a Heat Recovery Ventilator (HRV) or Energy Recovery Ventilator (ERV) is recommended.
 These systems allow you to have ample fresh air brought into the home in a controlled manner.
 Most homes get fresh air from leaks in their structure.
 Those leaks also allow dirt and pests into the house.
 The ERV air is filtered, so it results in a cleaner home.